trianglegirl/recipes/docs/index.md

 description: "A list of recipes that James and I use regularly."
 ---

 # Index
 A list of recipes that James and I use regularly.
+Book is still in progress.